 Gülhane Park holds a special place in 19th-century Ottoman history, as it was the site of the Tanzimat Edict and Reforms.
 These modernizing efforts, also known as the Gulhane Edict, aimed to strengthen the empire and were announced within the park itself.
 As such, Gülhane Park symbolizes the merging of modernism and the intricate history of Istanbul.

-Exploring Gülhane Park: Attractions and Activities
+Exploring Gülhane Park: Attractions and Activities in the Heart of Istanbul

 A Walk Through History: The Column of the Goths